danielctull-forks/swift-evolution/proposals/0000-top-level-encoder-and-decoder.md

 }
 ```

-It may want to include an initializer for decoding a decodable type using a decoder, but be agnostic to the specific format of the data, so it also specifies a protocol.
-The package also defines conformance for the decoders found in Foundation, `JSONDecoder` and `PropertyListDecoder`.
+It may want to include an initializer for decoding a decodable type using a decoder, but be agnostic to the format of the data, so it also specifies a protocol.
+The package also defines conformance for the decoders in Foundation, `JSONDecoder` and `PropertyListDecoder`.

 ```swift
 protocol Decoder {